F. W. Fitch: The F.W. Fitch Company

 Fitch founded F.W.
 Fitch Company in Boone, Iowa, in 1892, and also owned a barbershop.
 Fitch's first product was a hair tonic labeled "Ideal Hair Grower and Dandruff Cure."
 Later products included the "Fitch scientific scalp treatment."

 Fitch moved his business to Des Moines at 15th and Walnut Streets in 1917; this district, F. W. Fitch Company Historic District, is now on the National Register of Historic Places.

 The Fitch Company sponsored a national radio broadcast, The Fitch Bandwagon, from fall 1938 to spring 1948.
-It had with three different formats.
+It had three different formats.
 The first featured many popular musical acts in its early years, including Cab Calloway, Ozzie Nelson, Tommy Dorsey and Guy Lombardo.
 The second was a variety show starring Cass Daley that featured popular bands between skits.
 The third and best-remembered version starred Phil Harris and Alice Faye for a single and final season; they later spun The Fitch Bandwagon into their long-running show, The Phil Harris-Alice Faye Show.

 The company did well throughout the early 20th century and during World War II but saw a decline in sales after the war due to the loss of military contracts.

 In 1949, Fitch sold The F.W.
 Fitch Company to Grove Laboratories in St. Louis.
 The former F. W. Fitch Company building is now owned by Exile Brewing Company.